 No matter what industry you’re in, mobile advertising is most likely becoming one of the best ways to reach the optimal audience for your business.
 According to Google, as many as 93% of consumers use mobile devices to research or make purchases.
 If you’re not running mobile PPC campaigns, you’re probably not reaching your advertising dollar’s potential.
-But for those mobile PPC ads to perform well you have to have a strong, well-placed call to action.
+But for those mobile Google Ads to perform well you have to have a strong, well-placed call to action.

 Your call to action, or CTA, represents the “Do or Die” moment for your advertising campaigns.
 A well-written, well-placed CTA can help spur conversions and improve ad performance.
 However, a poorly executed CTA can deter otherwise willing prospects from converting when they reach your landing page.
 Here are 5 best practices for making sure that your mobile landing pages are optimized for conversion.